aksharabruno/my-portfolio/README.md

 - Keep common types in `src/types` or `types/` and add additional `.d.ts` files if you use third-party modules without types.

 ---

-If you want, I can:
-- Add a sample `package.json` scripts snippet
-- Add a `types/heroicons-react.d.ts` file for you
-- Scaffold a CONTRIBUTING.md or deployment workflow